neurolib-dev/neurolib/README.md

 A detailed example is available as a [IPython Notebook](examples/example-0-aln-minimal.ipynb).

-To simulate a whole-brain network model, first we need to load a DTI and a resting-state fMRI dataset (an example dataset called `gw` is provided in the `neurolib/data/datasets/` directory).
+To simulate a whole-brain network model, first we need to load a DTI and a resting-state fMRI dataset. `neurolib` already provides some example data for you:

 ```python
 from neurolib.utils.loadData import Dataset